highskoolz24/Project-Proposal/README.md

 zoom into Google Maps to estimate where they could meet.
 Or, if two people are leaving from the same area and want to save on Uber, they can carpool together to a location that is halfway between their homes so that their walk home equal (I have been in this situation before.)
-A user on Midpoint can enter two locations, and choose within an appropriate radius (can be set by user) a set of the locations that they would like to meet at/be dropped off at
+A user on Midpoint can enter two locations, and choose within an appropriate radius (can be set by user) a set of the locations that they would like to meet at/be dropped off at.